matn7/CS-Notes/src/main/java/mutithreading/README.md

 **Semaphore as Condition Var**

 - Calling the `acquire()` on a Semaphore is equivalent to checking the condition "Is Number of Permits > 0?".
-- If the condition is not met - Thread A goes to sleep until another thread changes the semaphore's state.
+- If the condition not met - Thread A goes to sleep until another thread changes the semaphore's state.
 - When Thread B calls the `release()` method, Thread A wakes up.
 - Thread A checks the condition "Is Number of Permits > 0?":
     - If it is, Thread A continues to the next instruction.

 **Condition Variable**

-- Condition Variable is always associated with a lock.
+- Condition Variable always associated with a lock.
 - The lock ensures atomic check and modification of the shared variables, involved in the condition.

 ```java